 “From that hour,” wrote biographer Henry Adams Thompson, “the child’s heart was drawn towards God and heaven.”

-William Brown was raised in a Christian home.
+William Brown, born July 9, 1796, was raised in a Christian home.
 He said his own conversion occurred at age 16 during a barn meeting in Carlisle, Pa.
 He recalled, “I was happy day and night for months.
 Often, after all had retired at night, I would walk out, look up into the starry heavens, and think of Jesus and heaven until, before I was aware of it, I would be running with outstretched arms, praying to Jesus to give me wings to fly home to glory.”

 Brown became a licensed United Brethren minister in 1816.
 For the next eight years, he frequently traveled with Bishop Christian Newcomer, who often referred to Brown in his journal.
 Upon reaching an appointment, typically Newcomer would preach, and then Brown would preach (Brown was apparently no warm-up act).
 Brown was known to preach in both German and English.